 Read morePhotography & Artistic Meaning in the Age of AI

-My love of photography is driven by the desire to document moments I found interesting.
+My love of photography is driven by the desire to document moments I find interesting.
 The expressive side of my craft allows me to create images for ideas and feelings that are difficult to pin down with words.
 My artistic taste leans toward the surreal […]

 Read moreRainy Day on the Wharf | Monterey Travel Photography